iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 5 reviews"/>
 </p>

+> Have never had a problem with FEMA /ALL their programs for me have been spot on and the assistance needed has been prompt THANK YOU GOVERNMENT PROGRAMS!!!!!<br> :date: __2020-06-11 13:16:40__

+> Great<br> :date: __2020-06-11 11:42:51__

+> U.S. Navy seaL WO4, Powerplant Operator Hydro and others.
+Engineer, mech, elec.
+GS19 and UN Secreteriat since 2018.
+Looking to incorporate with DARPA for integration with aumented reality and AI.
+Towards innovative drone with a encoding and applied through New systems to creative by custom Sailors as for myself Black Squadron last to current assighnments Ive been as Switchman qualified operator, and was a rated HT with all NEC classifications as well.
+So perhaps im all ready essential retirement<br> :date: __2020-06-08 05:44:00__

 > Nicr<br> :date: __2020-06-07 06:06:39__

 > All NASA PERSONS TAKE THE INITIATIVE AS A FEELING THAT IS WELL.<br> :date: __2020-06-07 02:15:13__